 4. Beethoven’s Christmas Adventure

-In this holiday film, the charming and beloved St. Bernard must SAVE CHRISTMAS!
+In Beethoven’s Christmas Adventure, the titular charming and beloved St. Bernard must SAVE CHRISTMAS!
 In a nutshell, he needs to rescue an elf who has made a crash landing in his town, help him recover Santa’s magic toy bag from greedy thieves, and return the sleigh to its rightful owner.

 5. The Nightmare Before Christmas

 The collision of two very different holidays is the main focus of The Nightmare Before Christmas, a fantastically twisted animated film by Tim Burton.

 Jack Skellington, the Pumpkin King of Halloween Town, discovers Christmas and tries to get his creepy neighbors to throw their own version of the holiday.
 Things go awry, however, when Jack decides that they should, in fact, take over Christmas and make it their very own.

 Visually stunning, this film is fun for both people and dogs (they’ll adore ghost pup Zero who has his own serious fanbase).

 6. An All Dogs Christmas Carol